Canada’s New Industrial Design Regime: Canada Joined the Hague System, and More

 Dr. Sean X. Zhang is an IP Partner at Dale & Lessmann LLP, a full service business law firm in Canada.
 To speak with Dr. Zhang, please call 416-369-7808 or send an e-mail message to him at firstname.lastname@example.org.

 [i] What used to be called “Industrial Design Branch” of the Canadian Intellectual Property Office is now Industrial Design Office.
-All correspondence related to an application for registering an industrial design must be submitted to the Industrial Design Office, one of the many nuances brought in by the changes.
+All correspondence related to an application for registering an industrial design must be submitted to the Industrial Design Office, one of the many new nuances under the new regime.